Brandawg93/Pi-Hole-Monitoring/README.md

 9. Start the stack

   `docker-compose up -d`

+  **Note:** If you are not running on a raspberry pi, run `docker-compose -f vm-docker-compose.yml up -d` instead.

 10. Go to http://host_ip:3000 (where host_ip is the ip of the machine running the stack)